-In addition, to further Costa Rica's pioneering efforts to adapt to climate change and transition to a low-carbon economy, while generating new jobs and growth opportunities, the IMF team and the Costa Rican authorities have reached a staff-level agreement on the request for access to the newly created Resilience and Sustainability Facility (RSF) for an amount of approximately U.S.\$710 million.
-Costa Rica is one of the first countries to apply for financing under this facility, which would support its pioneering and ambitious agenda to build resilience to climate change and transition to a zero-carbon economy, as well as help catalyze financing from other official and private sector partners to address climate change.
-In June 2023, the IMF concluded the first review under Costa Rica's RSF, which resulted in a disbursement of approximately U.S.\$246 million to support Costa Rica's climate change a genda.
+In addition, to further Costa Rica's pioneering efforts to adapt to climate change and transition to a low-carbon economy, while generating new jobs and growth opportunities, the IMF team and the Costa Rican authorities have reached agreement at the staff level on a request to access the newly established Resilience and Sustainability Trust Fund for approximately U.S.\$710 million.
+Costa Rica is one of the first countries to apply for financing under the newly established Resilience and Sustainability Facility that would support its pioneering and ambitious agenda to build resilience to climate change and transition to a zero carbon economy, as well as help catalyze financing from other official and private sector partners to address climate change.
+As of the date of this Offering Circular, no disbursements had been made under this facility.